*This post has been updated to reflect the temporary relief extension until 6/30/2023.

 - Making payments during the payment pause can help pay your loans off even faster.
 As long as you’re not pursuing loan forgiveness and your financial position is strong, taking advantage of the 0% interest rate on Department of Education owned loans means your payments will be going to principal and paying down your balance even faster.

-- Be cautious about refinancing even after payments resume and interest is no longer 0% on federal loans. you definitely can’t beat 0% on federal loans through January 31st, 2021.
-You can consider refinancing any federal student loans after the temporary relief expires in January.
+- Be cautious about refinancing even after payments resume and interest is no longer 0% on federal loans. you definitely can’t beat 0% on federal loans through June 30th, 2023.
+You can consider refinancing any federal student loans after the temporary relief expires in June.
 Keep in mind refinanced loans are forever privatized and lose federal loan benefits.
 That means they will never qualify for the three federal loan forgiveness programs.
-If a new broad loan forgiveness program arises that forgives a fixed amount of debt (like the $10,000 forgiveness previously discussed) this almost certainly wouldn’t apply to private (including refinanced) loans.
+If a new broad loan forgiveness program arises that forgives a fixed amount of debt (like the $10,000 forgiveness previously discussed) this almost certainly doesn’t apply to private (including refinanced) loans.

 - Private loans don’t have the same benefits as federal loans, so refinancing them can really lower high interest rates.
 There isn’t much of a downside to refinancing private student loans to get a lower interest rate.
 Private loans already don’t have eligibility for the federal loan forgiveness programs so you won’t be missing out on that possibility.
 They likely wouldn’t be included in any new student loan forgiveness legislation or executive orders.